andychase/codebook/topics/info/privacy.md

 Disclosures of Personal Information
 -----------------------------------

-In general, it is not Tech Store Club’ practice to disclose personal information to third parties.
+In general, it is not Snap Notes Collective’ practice to disclose personal information to third parties.
 Other than providing you with attribution using your nickname in connection with your works, we may share your personal information in two instances:

-First, Tech Store Club may share personal information with our contractors and service providers in order to maintain, enhance, or add to the functionality of the Services.
+First, Snap Notes Collective may share personal information with our contractors and service providers in order to maintain, enhance, or add to the functionality of the Services.